python-attrs/attrs/docs/init.md

 ## Converters

-Finally, sometimes you may want to normalize the values coming in.
-For that *attrs* comes with converters.
+Sometimes, it is necessary to normalize the values coming in, therefore *attrs* comes with converters.

 Attributes can have a `converter` function specified, which will be called with the attribute's passed-in value to get a new value to use.
 This can be useful for doing type-conversions on values that you don't want to force your callers to do.